|

 Elizabeth began, at this point, to make much better use of her individual

-Three months later there were no signs of psychotic
+Three months later there were no signs of psychotic functioning or suicidal

 threat and she was doing well in school.
 Consequently she was discharged